ibm-bluemix-mobile-services/bms-pushnotifications-serversdk-nodejs/README.md

 var build = new Model.build();
 ```

-Next set the target.** Note : You can either set deviceIds or userIds or platforms or tatNames.
+Next set the target.** Note : You can either set deviceIds or userIds or platforms or tagNames.

-Below code snippet uses platforms.
+Below code snippet uses platforms, same way you can do it for deviceIds(...) or userIds(...) or tagNames(...).

 ```javascript
 var targetBuider = new Model.targetBuilder();